 Where to Stay for Peace and Quiet: Vasastan

-You’ll find plenty of green space in this part of town, and it’s much quieter and less touristy than neighboring Norrmalm.
+You’ll find plenty of green space in this part of town and it’s much quieter and less touristy than neighboring Norrmalm.
 It’s a very locals only area.
 While there isn’t a whole lot to see or do nearby, it’s easy to get to the city center from here and accommodations is more affordable here than in other parts of town.

 The Best Places to Stay in Vasastan

 - BUDGET: Lilla Brunn Hostel – This hostel is located in a historic brick house built in 1865.
 It’s a good option if you want something more upscale, as the rooms are quite spacious (many also have regular beds as well as bunk beds).
 The interior design has that classic Nordic minimalist feel, balancing rustic touches (like exposed stone and brick) with modern amenities.
 It’s a bit quieter too, making it a great place for anyone not looking to party late into the night.

 - MID-RANGE: Unique Hotel – This cozy hotel has kept much its original early 1900s design.
 The breakfast buffet is decent and the Wi-Fi is fast.
 The hotel also has a small library and is generally quite quiet so it’s easy to get a good night’s sleep.
 There’s also a small park nearby as well as lots of places to eat or grab a drink.

 - LUXURY: Best Western Plus Time Hotel – This is the perfect option for anyone looking for unparalleled luxury in the heart of the city.
 Located on a quiet residential street, almost every room boasts a sauna, a relaxation room, a heated bathroom floor, and a balcony.